invertase/react-native-firebase/docs/messaging/notifications.md

 # Getting a Device Token

 To send messages to a device, you would need the FCM token for it, which you can get using the `messaging().getToken()` method.
-An example is availbale on '[Notifee pages](https://notifee.app/react-native/docs/integrations/fcm)'.
+An example is available on '[Notifee pages](https://notifee.app/react-native/docs/integrations/fcm)'.

 ```jsx
 await messaging().registerDeviceForRemoteMessages();